My first major project with Cinema 4D was

 With exception of the trees, I modeled and created textures for the entire scene.

-Samara ... a Usonian Style Frank Lloyd Write house in Indiana.
-This was an exercise in lighting a room as well as working with a variety of textures.
+Samara ... a Usonian Style Frank Lloyd Wright house in Indiana.
+This was an exercise in lighting a room using both interior and exterior sources as well as working with a variety of textures.

 Eagle One Transporter from Space 1999,